yahoo/panoptes_snmp/README.md

 The key differences from the upstream library are:

-- Includes Net-SNMP source code so that we can build binary wheel distributions in addition to source distributions - this provides a self contained distribution
+- Includes Net-SNMP source code which is used to build shared objects during installation leading to self contained distributions
 - Locks down options for the Net-SNMP library: for example, SNMPv1 is disabled and TLS is enabled
+- No MIBs are include in the distribution - this is by design since using symbolic OIDs is slow
 - A Python based implementation of bulk_walk
 - Support for tunneled SNMP connections